 What exactly is a "failure"?

 A complete stoppage is one obvious answer.
-Some may also consider a "failure" once the item or equipment experiences a slowdowns or reduced performance from an ideal level, but don't actually stop the machine.
+Some may also consider a "failure" once the item or equipment experiences a slowdown or reduced performance from an ideal level, but doesn't actually stop the machine.
 Again, whatever the definition is for failure, it should be uniformly applied to all pieces of equipment.

 MTBF = (Total uptime) / (number of failures)

 There are some items that are not repairable but they are replaced.
 Such examples are light bulbs, switches, torn belts.
 In such cases, the term "Mean Time To Failure (MTTF)" is used.

 There is also the debate of planned downtime.
 Robust TPM programs have planned downtime for maintenance and predictive tools may create planned replacements or repairs in effort to reduce unplanned downtime and variability in uptime performance.

 Ideally, the higher the MTBF the better.
 However, it is likely to plateau at a certain point due to planned downtime and intended maintenance.